featurehub-io/featurehub/sdks/typescript/featurehub-javascript-client-sdk/README.md

 ### SSE connectivity

 SSE kills your connection regularly to ensure stale connections are removed.
 For this reason you will see the connection being dropped and then reconnected again every 30-60 seconds.
-This is expected and in the below snippet you can see how you can potentially deal with the server readyness check.
+This is expected and in the below snippet you can see how you can potentially deal with the server readiness check.
 If you would like to change the reconnection interval, you have an option of changing maxSlots in the Edge server.

-Check FeatureHub Repository readyness and request feature state:
+Check FeatureHub Repository readiness and request feature state:

 ```typescript
 fhConfig.init();